AndrewTrepagnier/SAVEPIPE/README.md

 ### The Two Minimum Thickness Requirements

 Pipe design involves two distinct minimum thickness calculations.
 The **pressure design minimum** ensures the pipe can contain internal pressure safely using ASME B31.1 equations that consider design pressure, temperature effects, and material properties.
-The **structural minimum** ensures the pipe can support its own weight and external loads according to API 574 Table D.2 requirements, which becomes critical for long spans or heavy contents.
+The **structural minimum** ensures the pipe can support its own weight and external loads according to API 574 Table D.2 requirements, which becomes critical for per-code pipe spans.
+However, this package does not account for fluid weight, insulation, heat tracing equipment, pipe hangers, and other per-application basis.

 The **limiting thickness** is whichever of these two values is more restrictive.
 SAVEPIPE automatically determines which factor controls your design and provides clear guidance on current status, remaining life, and required actions.